 Foam extinguishers work by suffocating the fire with a thick layer of foam, sealing the surface of the liquid and preventing combustible vapour from entering the air.

-3. Powder Extinguishers (Dry Powder Extinguishers)
+Powder Extinguishers

 Powder extinguishers are often called multi-purpose extinguishers given their usability on Class A, B, and C types of fire.
 Powder extinguishers can also be used to put out fires involving electrical equipment.
 However, powder extinguishers do not cool down the fire, therefore there is always a chance of re-ignition.